Azure/iot-operations-sdks/doc/reference/rpc-protocol.md

 ## Design

 MQTT Semantics:

 * Invoker and executor use Persistent sessions and QoS1 for the MQTT communications.
 * They use delayed ACK model - they ACK the PUBLISH only after it has been fully processed.
 This allows them to be protected from disconnections on the other side - if the executor drops the connection, the invoker doesn't need to worry about it.
 The executor will receive the request PUBLISH again, without the invoker having to resend it.
 * Because of QoS1 (at-least-once) semantics, there could be duplicates in the system.
 Both invoker and executor will have dedup logic to handle duplicates.
 * The topics used for request and responses will be as per the [topic structure](topic-structure.md).

 Invoker behavior:

 * Each invocation request is tied to a task that will complete once the response is available.
 * If a message is received (on the invoker's topic) which doesn't have a corresponding task awaited, the message is logged and then discarded.

 Executor behavior:

 * Threading: Executor allows application to specify number of threads to use to execute the requests.
 * Request identification: The correlation ID is used as the request identifier - 2 requests with the same correlation ID are expected to be identical.
 The executor will return the same response for 2 requests with the same correlation ID, without processing the payload of the request.

 Caching:
 * The RPC implementation uses MQTT with QoS1 (at-least-once) semantics.
 This implies that in certain scenarios (like disconnects), there will be duplicates in the system - this is in-line with MQTT QoS1 semantics.
-To avoid the customer applications on the invoker and the execurot side to have to deal with the duplicates, we will have caches on both sides which will help de-dup the requests from the system.
+To avoid the customer applications on the invoker and the executor side to have to deal with the duplicates, we will have caches on both sides which will help de-dup the requests from the system.
 The caches will use correlation ID as the key and will use a "sliding-window" mechanism, for a configurable period of time (5 mins default).
 This also protects against non-idempotent operations on the executor.

 ## Scenarios